-This case is an ideal vehicle for correcting an error that has undermined protection for religious workers across the country, in defiance of clear statutory text and underlying principles of religious liberty.
+This case demonstrates an error that has undermined protection for religious workers across the country, in defiance of clear statutory text and underlying principles of religious liberty.

 I. Title VII of the Civil Rights Act of 1964 prohibits employment discrimination on the basis of religion.
 42 U.S.C. § 2000e-2(a).
 The statute requires employers to "reasonably accommodate" their employees' religious practices if they can do so without "undue hardship."
 42 U.S.C. § 2000e(j).